Michael Barrymore: Party

 Following a party at Barrymore's house in Essex in the early hours of 31 March 2001, a 31-year-old man, Stuart Lubbock, was discovered unconscious in Barrymore's swimming pool.
 Three witnesses – including Barrymore – claimed to have found him motionless in the pool.
 Witnesses disagreed on whether Lubbock was found floating on top of the pool or at the bottom.
 Barrymore had said he was on top of the pool.
 Lubbock, described as a "bubbly partygoer", had traces of drugs including alcohol in his system.
 In the postmortem, pathologists discovered severe anal injuries, which several experts, including senior Home Office pathologist Nathaniel Cary, later agreed were consistent with a sexual assault.

 Many tabloid newspapers accused Barrymore of holding drug-fuelled orgies in his home and asserted he had some responsibility for the death.
-Kylie Merritt, a partygoer, had claimed that Barrymore had been seen at the party rubbing cocaine onto Lubbock's gums, an allegation Barrymore denied.
+Kylie Merritt, a partygoer, initially claimed that Barrymore had been seen at the party rubbing cocaine onto Lubbock's gums, an allegation Barrymore denied.
+Merritt later admitted she was not sure she had seen Barrymore rubbing cocaine onto Lubbock's gums.